Charltonortega/Note-Taker-Challenge/README.md

 Follow these steps to deploy the application:

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+1. Clone the repository: `git@github.com:Charltonortega/Note-Taker-Challenge.git`
-2. Navigate to the project directory: `cd your-project`
+2. Navigate to the project directory: `cd notetaker11`
 3. Install dependencies: `npm install`
 4. Configure environment variables, if needed.
-5. Deploy to your preferred platform (e.g., Heroku, Netlify).
+5. Deploy to your preferred platform (Heroku).

 ## Setup 🛠

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+1. Clone the repository: `git clone git@github.com:Charltonortega/Note-Taker-Challenge.git`
-2. Navigate to the project directory: `cd your-project`
+2. Navigate to the project directory: `cd notetaker11`
 3. Install dependencies: `npm install`
 4. Start the application: `npm start`
 5. Open your browser and go to `http://localhost:3000`.